Kong/hashicorp-consul-blogposts/README.md

 - [License](#license)

 ### Overview
 From Kong API Gateway perspective, using Consul as its Service Discovery infrastructure is one of the most well-known and common integration use cases.
-This exercise shows how to integrate Kong for Kubernetes (K4K8S), the Kong Ingress Controller based on the Kong API Gateway, with Consul Service Discovery running on an Kubernetes EKS Cluster.
+This exercise shows how to integrate Kong for Kubernetes (K4K8S), the Kong Ingress Controller based on the Kong API Gateway, with Consul Service Discovery running on a Kubernetes EKS Cluster.

 Kong for Kubernetes can implement all sort of policies to protect the Ingresses defined to expose Kubernetes services to external Consumers including Rate Limiting, API Keys, OAuth/OIDC grants, etc.

 ### Architecture
-The following diagra describes the Kong for Kubernetes Ingress Controller and Consul Service Discovery implementing a Canary Release:
+The following diagram describes the Kong for Kubernetes Ingress Controller and Consul Service Discovery implementing a Canary Release:

 ![Integration Architecture](artifacts/architecture.png "Integration Architecture")